 If unique food is more to your taste, explore Friar Street, which has many independent restaurants ranging in cuisines, from Mexican to Thai food.

 If you’re looking for a break away from your studies, want to socialise with friends, or just fancy getting up to something a bit different, Worcester has plenty of activities to be getting involved with.

 Get competitive with a round of crazy golf at Mr Mulligan’s, test your skills and patience at the Commandery escape room, or even give axe throwing a go at Axe Junkies.

-The Historic Quarter in the city stretches from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
-Here you will find many historic gems, from the tomb of King John in the Cathedral, to the famous Commandery, which dates back to around 1085, and the cobbled Tudor magic of Friar Street.
+The city is renowned for its captivating history, the Historic Quarter of Worcester spans from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
+Along this stretch, you will find many buildings steeped in the city’s rich historical past, from the tomb of King John in the Cathedral, to the famous Commandry, which dates back to around 1085.

 Centrally located with excellent road, rail, and air links Worcester is easy to reach from anywhere in the UK, and the world.

 Birmingham, Bristol and Cardiff are all within easy reach, as are Herefordshire, Shropshire, and the Black Country.

 The city rail links are excellent and were recently improved by the opening of the new Worcester Parkway station which strengthened connections to Nottingham, Cardiff and London.

 You can find out more information on our Find Us pages.